Find out more about World Cancer Research Fund’s leadership team and board of trustees.

 Susan has served as president of a number of business and property membership bodies in Washington DC.
 An astute businesswoman throughout her career, she shares her expert knowledge of operational success with the World Cancer Research Fund.

 Roderick joined the Board in May 2019.
 He is the owner and managing director of Quality Irish Stoves Limited.
-He has had nearly three decades of senior level management experience in business development, marketing, sales, and database management.
+He has had nearly 3 decades of senior level management experience in business development, marketing, sales, and database management.

 Roderick shares his expertise in business development, marketing, sales, and database management to help grow World Cancer Research Fund and spread our message of cancer prevention.

 Frank joined the World Cancer Research Fund Board in April 2022.
-He is a member of the Institute of Chartered Accountants in England and Wales and is currently a practitioner with Jackson Hill, chartered accountants, based in London.
+He is a member of the Institute of Chartered Accountants in England and Wales and a practitioner with Jackson Hill, chartered accountants, based in London.

-He began his post qualification accountancy career as the finance director of St. Christopher’s Hospice, working alongside the medical director, Dame Cicely Saunders.
+He began his post qualification accountancy career as the finance director of St Christopher’s Hospice, working alongside the medical director, Dame Cicely Saunders.
 He has published papers on the cost of hospice care and contributed to Croner publications on the management of voluntary organisations and financial reporting by charities.